-Around 25 Investitures are held each year, and over fifty recipients attend each ceremony, either in the Ballroom at Buckingham Palace, or in the Waterloo Chamber at Windsor Castle.
-Investitures also happen occasionally at the Palace of Holyroodhouse in Edinburgh, or overseas during State visits.
+Around 30 Investitures are held each year, and over sixty recipients attend each ceremony, either in the Ballroom at Buckingham Palace, or in the Waterloo Chamber at Windsor Castle.
+Investitures also happen occasionally at the Palace of Holyroodhouse in Edinburgh, or overseas during State or Royal visits.

 What happens at an Investiture?

 The Queen, or Member of the Royal Family hosting the Investiture, enters the room attended by The Queen's Body Guard of the Yeomen of the Guard.
 The National Anthem is played, and then the military band or orchestra continues to play a variety of music while the recipients are called forwards one-by-one, usually by the Lord Chamberlain.
 The Member of the Royal Family places the decoration on the person and congratulates them on their honour.
 Those who are receiving a knighthood kneel on an Investiture stool before The Queen to be dubbed.